A Damaged Child – Part 2 - Restraint, Seclusion And Humiliation

 These children do not choose to have a meltdown: it is distressed behaviour.
 Something is wrong.
 They have needs - whether physical, medical, emotional, sensory or psychological - which are going unmet.
 It should be the primary focus of every special school to identify the underlying needs and hence what triggers any behavioural responses.
 They can then make a holistic plan which incorporates effective strategies for pre-emptively recognising and de-escalating problems.
 By doing this, there would be far less need for reactive strategies such as restraint and seclusion.

-Shockingly, five months after my son was forced out of his old school, an Ofsted Inspection upheld the school’s outstanding rating, and wrote,
+Shockingly, five months after my son was forced out of his old school, an Ofsted Inspection upheld the school’s outstanding rating, and wrote, “Staff have worked hard to change the way they react and respond to pupils’ behaviour.
+They now look at behaviour as a form of communication and work out what the pupil is trying to say.”

 This is extraordinary.
 Only now do they look at behaviour as a form of communication?
 What were they doing before?
 For a special school, this should be basic knowledge.
 I still struggle to believe an ‘outstanding’ school didn’t already know this.
 It demonstrates an outstanding gap in their knowledge and expertise that they did not.
 More worryingly, how many more special schools are not aware of this fact?